Skills In Demand Visa

 There are three possible pathways for which an employee may qualify for the ENS visa:

-• Direct Entry Stream (DE): This pathway is for applicants who are not eligible for the TRTS.
-The applicant must have a positive skills assessment, a work history of at least three years in the nominated occupation, and be under 45 years of age.
+Direct Entry Stream (DE): The applicant must have a positive skills assessment, work experience of at least three years in the nominated occupation, and be under 45 years of age.
 Competent English (IELTS 6 or equivalent) is required for this stream.

 The ENS visa remains a critical permanent migration pathway and is a cornerstone of employer-sponsored visa recruitment.
-Contact our skilled migration agents to see if your skills align with the requirements of an Australian company and to navigate the most suitable pathway for your permanent residency.
+Contact our recruitment specialists and skilled migration agents to see if your skills align with the requirements of an Australian company and to navigate the most suitable pathway for your permanent residency.

 LATEST NEWS